DataDog/documentation/content/en/synthetics/api_tests/errors.md

 ---
 ## HTTP errors

-HTTP failures may arise when a remote server’s HTTP support varies.
+The message `Error performing HTTP/2 request` may occur when a remote server’s HTTP support varies.
 As an example scenario, this can happen when a test is initially ran and reaches an endpoint on a server that supports HTTP 2.
-On the next run however, if the test comes across the same endpoint but on a server that only has HTTP 1.1 support, the test will fail to establish an HTTP 2 connection and will return an error.
+On the next run however, if the test comes across the same endpoint but on a server that only has HTTP 1.1 support, the test will fail to establish an HTTP 2 connection and return an error.
 If this scenario is encountered, the recommendation is to switch to HTTP/1.1.

 ## SSL errors